-

 Non-profit

-Center for Disaster Philanthropy (CDP) is a group focused on disaster relief and assistance.
-1 CDP is a former project of the left-of-center funding and advocacy nonprofit New
+The Center for Disaster Philanthropy (CDP) is a left-of-center organization that advocates on increased spending towards disaster relief and assistance.
+1 CDP is a former project of the left-of-center funding

 -